-4.1.2 Young Investigator Grant
+3.1.2 Young Investigator Grant

-The funding type Young Investigator Grant (YIG) is for researchers who are in an early stage of their scientific career and offers talented young researchers the opportunity to initiate an independent oncological research line.
+The funding type Young Investigator Grant (YIG) is for researchers who are in an early stage of their scientific career.
+It is aimed at offering talented young researchers the opportunity to initiate an independent oncological research line.
 The young researcher must be capable of leading the project and executing the project independently.